-This section sets forth the Exchange's specific procedures for handling, executing, repricing and displaying of certain order types and order type instructions applicable to Pilot Securities in the Control Group and Test Groups One, Two, and Three. - (1) Market Orders.
-For purposes of determining whether a Market Order's execution price is more than 5 percent worse than the NBBO under Rule 11.8(a)(7), the execution price for a buy (sell) order will be rounded down (up) to the nearest permissible increment. - (2) Market Peg.
-The System will not accept orders with a Market Peg instruction, regardless of price. - (3) MidPoint Peg Orders.
-MidPoint Peg Orders may not be alternatively pegged to one minimum price variation inside the same side of the NBBO as the order. - (4) Discretionary Range.
-The System will not accept orders with a Discretionary Range, regardless of price. - (5) Market Maker Peg Orders.
-Pursuant to Rule 11.8(f), a Market Maker Peg Order is automatically priced by the System at the Designated Percentage (as defined in Rule 11.20(d)(2)(D)) away from the then current NBB and NBO, or if no NBB or NBO, at the Designated Percentage away from the last reported sale from the responsible single plan processor in order to comply with the quotation requirements for Market Makers set forth in Rule 11.20(d).
-Should the above pricing result in a Market Maker Peg Order being priced at an increment other than \$0.05, the System will round an order to buy (sell) up (down) to the nearest permissible increment.

-- (6) Supplemental Peg Orders.
-The System will not accept Supplemental Peg Orders, regardless of price. - (7) Display-Price Sliding.
-Orders subject to Display-Price Sliding that are unexecutable at the Locking Price will be ranked at the midpoint of the NBBO in the EDGA Book and displayed by the System one minimum price variation below the current NBO (for bids) or one minimum price variation above the current NBB (for offers).
-Orders subject to Display-Price Sliding that are only to be adjusted once and not multiple times will be cancelled in the event the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
+- Order is automatically priced by the System at the Designated Percentage (as defined in Rule 11.20(d)(2)(D)) away from the then current NBB and NBO, or if no NBB or NBO, at the Designated Percentage away from the last reported sale from the responsible single plan processor in order to comply with the quotation requirements for Market Makers set forth in Rule 11.20(d).
+Should the above pricing result in a Market Maker Peg Order being priced at an increment other than \$0.05, the System will round an order to buy (sell) up (down) to the nearest \$0.05 increment. - (7) Supplemental Peg Orders.
+The System will not accept Supplemental Peg Orders in Test Group Three, regardless of price. - (8) Display-Price Sliding.
+In Test Group Three, orders subject to Display-Price Sliding will be ranked at the midpoint of the NBBO in the EDGA Book and displayed by the System one minimum price variation below the current NBO (for bids) or one minimum price variation above the current NBB (for offers).
+Orders subject to Display-Price Sliding in Test Group Three that are only to be adjusted once and not multiple times will be cancelled in the event the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.